PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 17:27:52
+Last updated: 2024-04-02 17:29:36
-Random Quote: You can't choose up sides on a round world. - Wayne Dyer
+Random Quote: If you aren't going all the way, why go at all? - Joe Namath